namathew7/ds6/README.md

 Another important attribute of delay is understanding the pattern of incident types and how they vary in severity.
 The stacked bar chart illustrates how each incident category contributes to minor, moderate, and major delays across the TTC streetcar network.
 Severity is classified into three levels: Minor delays lasting less than 10 minutes, Moderate delays lasting 10–25 minutes, and Major delays exceeding 25 minutes.

-This visualization highlights that certain incident types such as “Operations, Mechanical, Diversion, and Emergency Services” not only occur frequently but also generate a significant share of moderate and major delays.
-In contrast, categories like “Rail/Switches, Utilized Off Route, and Overhead” tend to produce mostly minor delays, indicating they are typically resolved more quickly.
+This visualization highlights that certain incident types such as `Operations`, `Mechanical`, `Diversion`, and `Emergency Services` not only occur frequently but also generate a significant share of moderate and major delays.
+In contrast, categories like `Rail/Switches`, `Utilized Off Route`, and `Overhead` tend to produce mostly minor delays, indicating they are typically resolved more quickly.
 The distribution of severity across categories provides valuable insight into which incident types have the greatest operational impact, helping identify where targeted mitigation strategies may reduce overall service disruption.

 ![incident_severity_distribution_type](Images/incident_severity_distribution_type.png)